-In order to avoid those, you'll want to place your monitors at the ideal monitor height.
+In order to avoid this extra neck strain, you'll want to place your monitors at the ideal monitor height.
 This means minimizing the amount you move your neck by looking up or down.

-You should be positioned so your eyes are 2 to 3 inches below the top of your monitor.
+You should be positioned so your eyes are 1 to 3 inches below the top of your monitor frame, while in a comfortable sitting posture.
 This allows you to view most of your monitor without having to tilt your head.
-It also lets you read everything else by moving only your eyes.

-The distance between you and your monitor is the final factor to consider to prevent chronic pain.
+The distance between you and your monitor is the another factor to consider to prevent chronic pain.
 Sitting too close to your monitor causes eyestrain and has been linked to many issues.
-These include headaches, neck pain, and even nearsightedness.
+These include headaches, neck pain, andeven nearsightedness.
 Sitting too far from your monitor has similarly been linked to eyestrain and headaches.

 For exact changes, move it 12 inches away for every 7 additional inches of screen size.
 Final monitor depth will differ slightly from user to user and is dependent on factors such as vision.
 The most important thing is that you should be able to view your monitor without squinting or turning your head.

 With how many people are working from home nowadays its common have have desk setups with dual monitors or multiple screens.
 This can seriously help with productivity depending on your tasks.